ajeanmahoney/sipcore-callinfo-rfc/draft-ietf-sipcore-callinfo-rcd.md

 "https://example.com/logos/mi6-64x64.jpg"]]]
 ~~~~~~~~~~~~

-# "call-reason" Call-Info Parameter
+# 'call-reason' Call-Info Parameter

-This specification also defines the use of a new parameter intended to extend the overall content of the RCD-related Call-Info header field.
-This parameter, as other parameters may be defined in the future, is intended to be separate and distinct from the other URI and purpose tokens that may proceed these parameters.
+This specification defines a new parameter that extends the overall content of the RCD-related Call-Info header field.
+As other parameters may be defined in the future, this parameter is intended to be separate and distinct from the other URI and 'purpose' tokens that may proceed these parameters.

-A new parameter of the Call-Info header field is defined called "call-reason".
-The "call-reason" parameter is intended to convey a short textual message suitable for display to an end user during call alerting.
+This new parameter of the Call-Info header field is called 'call-reason'.
+The 'call-reason' parameter is intended to convey a short textual message suitable for display to an end user during call alerting.
 As a general guideline, this message SHOULD be no longer than 64 characters; displays that support this specification may be forced to truncate messages that cannot fit onto a screen.
 This message conveys the caller's intention in contacting the callee.
 It is an optional parameter, and the sender of a SIP request cannot guarantee that its display will be supported by the terminating endpoint.
 The manner in which this reason is set by the caller is outside the scope of this specification.

-One alternative approach would be to use the baseline {{RFC3261}} Subject header field value to convey the reason for the call.
-Because the Subject header field has seen little historical use in SIP implementations, however, and its specification describes its potential use in filtering, it seems more prudent to define a new means of carrying a call reason indication.
+An alternative approach would have been to use the value of Subject header field {{RFC3261}} to convey the reason for the call.
+However, because the Subject header field has seen little historical use in SIP implementations and its specification describes its potential use in filtering, it seemed prudent to define a new means of carrying a call reason indication.

 An example of a Call-Info header field value with the "call-reason" parameter follows: